microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-cloudappdiscovery-overview.md

 ### List of all apps accessing a specific domain:

 Discover the complete list of SaaS applications that are accessing a specific domain.
 Gain clarity and control over your digital ecosystem effortlessly by keeping a tab on apps/users/devices accessing risky domains.

-For eg: Get a list of all apps accessing a specific domain, such as the ‘Microsoft’ domain,  and have a tag marked with the ‘monitor’ tag  from the stream Defender for Endpoint stream

 ### Access the cloud app catalog information for a specific discovered SaaS app